apache/shardingsphere/Proposal.md

 ## External Dependencies

 All dependencies are managed using Apache Maven, none of the external libraries need to be packaged in a source distribution.
-Most of dependencies all have Apache compatible licenses.
+Most of dependencies have Apache compatible licenses.
 But mysql and dbunit use GPL-2.0 and LGPL-2.1.

 We will remove dbunit and mysql dependencies in future.
 Dbunit only for initialization data set during test case running.
-MySQL JDBC driver is using on MySQL Proxy to connect MySQL now, we will mock MySQL protocol to connect MySQL in future and do not need MySQL driver any more.
+MySQL JDBC driver is using on MySQL Proxy to connect MySQL now, we will use MySQL protocol format only and use socket to connect MySQL in future, so it do not need MySQL JDBC driver any more.

 | *Dependency*                         | *License*       |
 | ------------------------------------ | --------------- |